hyperledger/caliper/docs/vNext/Writing_Connectors.md

 5. Even though we declared `1.4` as SUT version, we asked Caliper to install the `1.4.5` SDK version.
 It's good practice to always bind to the latest available patch release, so users can enjoy the latest bug fixes for an SDK version.
 6. Many library management systems (like NPM and DockerHub) provide `latest` tags to denote the newest release.
 If you provide such a binding "version" for your connector, then users can bind your connector by using the simplified `--caliper-bind-sut fast-ledger` notation.
 You can easily refer to the binding version you deem latest using YAML anchors and aliases.
 Doing so will make your configuration easier to read and maintain.

 ### Advanced configuration

 Even though your connector supports multiple SUT versions on the implementation level, that doesn't mean that all versions can be equally supported in the same environment.
 A typical example would be to support older SUT versions, whose corresponding SDK packages fail to build "automagically" under newer Node.js version.
 The binding configuration provides some flexibility to tune the installation of these packages.

-Consider the following example, taken from the built-in [Caliper binding configuration](https://github.com/hyperledger/caliper/blob/master/packages/caliper-cli/lib/lib/config.yaml).
-The `1.1` SDK binding of the Fabric connector depends on a specific `grpc` package version.
-Starting from Node.js 10, there are no prebuilt binaries available for that package version.
-The package must be compiled from source, which doesn't happen automatically (for example, as a fallback mechanism).
+Node modules can include native components which may have to be compiled on the system it will run on and against the specific version of node that is being used (some package owners make precompiled versions for specific platforms and versions of node available to download to avoid having to perform a local compilation).
+This means you will have to have appropriate compilers installed.
 Moreover, the used compiler is strict by default, resulting in multiple compilation errors.

 To circumvent such hardships, the binding configuration schema allows us to tinker with the install process by specifying command line arguments and environment variables (picked up by `npm install`).
 You can put such install logic under the `settings` attribute.